-- A research and scholarship record of sustained excellence and a recognised contribution to the academic field of Education at a national and international level.
-(Please indicate in the application areas of expertise e.g. Māori Education, Mathematics or Literacy Education, Educational Leadership, Educational Policy, Early Childhood Education, etc.) - · Ability to provide high levels of academic leadership and act as a mentor to other staff - Demonstrated sustained excellence in undergraduate teaching, including the ability to lecture to large numbers and conduct small group seminars and tutorials effectively - Demonstrated ability to provide a major contribution to the graduate and postgraduate programme including the supervision of Honours, Masters and PhD students - · Proven contributions to pedagogical and educational developments in the subject more widely - Demonstrated commitment to using innovative teaching methods and materials e.g. distance delivery techniques, team teaching, online delivery.
-Ability to apply ICT to achieve desired outcomes and to maintain and update those skills - Demonstrated success in attracting and supervising high quality postgraduate research students - Demonstrated ability to make a significant contribution to School and Division administration, where appropriate - · Demonstrated success in attracting external research funding and in completing grant applications - Proven ability to communicate and work effectively with staff and students - · Demonstrated ability to engage effectively with external agencies, networks and community groups
+- A research and scholarship record of sustained excellence and a recognised contribution to the academic field of STEM Education at a national and international level especially in Mathematics Education. - Current knowledge of the New Zealand Curriculum and Te Marautanga o Aotearoa. - · Ability to provide high levels of academic leadership and act as a mentor to other staff. - Demonstrated sustained excellence in undergraduate teaching, including the ability to lecture to large numbers and conduct small group seminars and tutorials effectively. - Demonstrated ability to provide a major contribution to the graduate and postgraduate programme including the supervision of Honours, Masters and PhD students. - Proven contributions to pedagogical and educational developments in the subject more widely. - Demonstrated commitment to using innovative teaching methods and materials e.g. distance delivery techniques, team teaching, online delivery.
+Ability to apply ICT to achieve desired outcomes and to maintain and update those skills. - Demonstrated success in attracting and supervising high quality postgraduate research students. - Demonstrated ability to make a significant contribution to School and Division administration, where appropriate. - Demonstrated success in attracting external research funding and in completing grant applications. - Proven ability to communicate and work effectively with staff and students. - Demonstrated ability to engage effectively with external agencies, networks and community groups.